Food provides us with the energy to grow and move and helps keep all the parts of our body working properly.

 The test for fats is not quite as simple as the tests for carbohydrates and protein.
 It requires 2 steps:

+Next, the dissolved food solution is added to a test tube of water.
 If the solution remains colourless, there are no fats present.
 If a layer of cloudy white emulsion forms at the top, then there is fat in this type of food.